geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 It's not that much more.
 How many more lines is AMD?
 Like, if we were to rip out the thing that interfaces with the kernel driver.
-I'm not saying we're going to do it, but...
+I'm not saying we're going to do it, but..

 **Nimlgen** [00:09:42]
-So, no, I mean, AMD is...
-So, currently it's, like, plus 100 lines, but that's actually...
+So, no, I mean, AMD is..
+So, currently it's, like, plus 100 lines, but that's actually..
 Like, the interface to communicate with GPU directly and interface with KPD, each of them is 100 lines.

 **Geohot** [00:10:05]
 Wait.